Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-Disconnect the ABS Sensor attached to the Knuckle
+3. Disconnect the ABS Sensor Attached to the Knuckle

 - This sensor is secured by a 10mm bolt and after unbolting, should pull out with little effort.

-Optional - Disconnect the Lower Ball Joint & Side Out the Axle Shaft from the Knuckle
+Optional: Disconnect the Lower Ball Joint and Side Out the Axle Shaft From the Knuckle